Adrienne Sweetman

 Project Number: 186.1001

-In the impassable highlands of south-western Tanzania, Mission 21 is working with the Southern Province and the South-West Province of the Moravian Church to help particularly disadvantaged people.
-In remote places where state welfare is not available, our partner churches run projects for sustainable poverty reduction.
+In the impassable highlands of southwest Tanzania, the churches of the Southern Province and the Southwest Province of the Moravian Church are committed to helping marginalized people.
+In remote places where state welfare is not available, the churches run projects to combat poverty.

 Inclusive education as a way out of poverty